vndlgd/vndlgd/README.md

 ### Hi there 👋

-I'm a software engineer and Computer Science graduate from San Diego State University, actively developing my programming skills and eager to apply them to new challenges.
+I'm a Software Engineer and Computer Science graduate from San Diego State University, currently diving into C++ and exploring audio programming.